Quasolaris/NewPipePlaylistExtractor/README.md

 - Run script

 ## Android
-To use the script on Android yu need to usw Termux and install a few packages:
+To use the script on Android you need to usw Termux and install a few packages:

 - Install [Termux](https://termux.com/)